samspadegamedev/Struct-Alarms/README.md

 * set  (set the alarm to the default timer value)
 * set_default_timer (set the default timer to a value)
 * set_function (set the function that runs when the alarm is triggered)
-* trigger (triggers the alarm - fires automatically when the alarm goes off, but can also be triggered directly)
 * update (runs the alarm - can be passed the value to run by)

 ### Alarm Sets